rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-fabric/service-fabric-node-transition-apis.md

 ## <a name="why-are-we-replacing-these"></a>Why are we replacing these?

 As described earlier, a *stopped* Service Fabric node is a node intentionally targeted using the Stop Node API.
-A *down* node is a node that is down for any other reason (e.g. the VM or machine is off).
+A *down* node is a node that is down for any other reason (for example, the VM or machine is off).
 With the Stop Node API, the system does not expose information to differentiate between *stopped* nodes and *down* nodes.

 In addition, some errors returned by these APIs are not as descriptive as they could be.
 For example, invoking the Stop Node API on an already *stopped* node will return the error *InvalidAddress*.
 This experience could be improved.